reminia/json2struct/README.md

 * unzip the [zip](https://github.com/reminia/json2struct/releases) package,
   run it by `bin/cli` or `bin/api` script.

-Or you can get the packages from releases page.
+Or get the packages from Releases page.

 ## Modules